 From Horseshoe Mesa, the trail continues west paralleling the river about 1,000 to 1,500 feet above it.
 Here, the trail begins the pattern it follows for the rest of its length.
-From a spot above the river it turns sharply back toward the South Rim, paralleling a side canyon to a point where it can cross the side canyon without descending too much.
-Next, it turns sharply away from the rim to go around the next point without ascending too much.
+From a spot above the river the trail turns sharply away from the river back toward the South Rim, paralleling a side canyon to a point where it can cross the side canyon without descending too much.
+Next, it turns sharply away from the rim and back toward the river in order to go around the next point without ascending too much.
 The lack of big elevation changes makes for easy walking but makes for slow progress downstream.

 In this manner, over the next 20 miles the trail crosses Cottonwood, Grapevine, Boulder, Lone Tree, and Cremation Canyons before reaching the Tipoff.
-At this point is the junction with the South Kaibab trail.
+At the Tipoff is the junction with the South Kaibab trail.
 Here there is a toilet and the opportunity to pop down the South Kaibab to the river and Phantom Ranch for water or a cold drink.
-From the Tipoff, it is another 4.2 miles to bathrooms, reliable water, and lots of people at Indian Garden.
-At Indian Garden, many Tonto hikers choose to hike the 4.5 miles up to the South Rim Village to resupply food and fuel (and maybe have a little pizza).
+From the Tipoff, it is another 4.2 miles to bathrooms, reliable water, and lots of people at Havasupai Garden.
+At Havasupai Garden, many Tonto hikers choose to hike the 4.5 miles up to the South Rim Village to resupply food and fuel (and maybe have a little pizza).

 After the South Bass junction comes the final section of the Tonto: 11.4 miles to Garnet Canyon and the beginning of the Royal Arch Route.
 However, hikers who reach the end are still at the bottom of the canyon with two options for getting back to the top.
 While it is possible to continue downstream along the Royal Arch Route and ascend to the South Bass trailhead this involves a challenging 20 foot free climb.
 It is not recommended.
 The better option is to backtrack to the South Bass Trail and ascend via the South Bass.